List of Serie A stadiums

 Since the inception of the Serie A, Italy's highest level of association football annual league tournament, 84 football stadiums have been used to host matches.
 The inaugural round of Serie A matches took place on 6 October 1929 with 18 clubs hosting the opening fixtures.

 Stadiums

-Stadiums listed in bold indicate that they are the home grounds of teams participating in the 2022–23 Serie A season, while those stadiums listed in italics have now been demolished.
-Clubs in parenthesis no longer share the stadium.
+Stadiums listed in bold indicate that they are the home grounds of teams participating in the 2024–25 Serie A season, while those stadiums listed in italics have now been demolished.
+Clubs in parentheses no longer share the stadium.